Adversarial Robustness in One-Stage Learning-to-Defer: DEFENDING AGAINST ATTACKS WITH GUARANTEES

 \subsubsection{Theoretical Guarantees}

-\paragraph{$\mc{H}$-consistency.} The surrogate in Definition~\ref{lemma:surrogate_class} is a tractable relaxation of the adversarial true loss in Lemma~\ref{lem:tlcrobustness}.
-A key requirement is that it be both Bayes- and $\mathcal{H}$-consistent, ensuring that minimization recovers the Bayes-optimal allocation policy.
-We establish these guarantees in the sense of \citet{Statistical, Steinwart2007HowTC}, showing that optimization over the surrogate yields asymptotically optimal robust L2D policies.
+\paragraph{$\mc{H}$-consistency.} The surrogate in Definition~\ref{lem:scrobustness} is a tractable relaxation of the outcome-wise adversarial loss in Lemma~\ref{lem:tlcrobustness}.
+A key requirement is that it be both Bayes- and $\mathcal{H}$-consistent with respect to the defined outcome-wise adversarial loss, ensuring that minimization recovers an optimal allocation policy for this loss.
+We establish these guarantees in the sense of \citet{Statistical, Steinwart2007HowTC}, showing that optimization over the surrogate yields asymptotically optimal policies for the proposed adversarial loss.

 \begin{restatable}[$\mathcal{H}$-consistency bounds of $\widetilde{\Phi}^{c,u}_{\text{def}}$]{theorem}{consistency} Let $\mc{H}$ be symmetric and locally $\rho$-consistent.
 Then, for the set $\mc{A}$, any hypothesis $h \in \mc{H}$, and any distribution $\mc{D}$, the following holds: